Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Conclusion

-We would like to thank Eric Cousineau, Huy Ha, and Benjamin Burchfiel for thoughtful discussions on the proposed method, thank Mandi Zhao, Maximillian Du, Mengda Xu, and all REALab members for their suggestions on the experiment setup and the manuscript.
-This work was supported in part by the NSF Award \#2143601, \#2037101, and \#2132519, Sloan Fellowship, and Toyota Research Institute.
+\begin{acks} We would like to thank Eric Cousineau, Huy Ha, and Benjamin Burchfiel for thoughtful discussions on the proposed method, thank Mandi Zhao, Maximillian Du, Calvin Luo, Mengda Xu, and all REALab members for their suggestions on the experiment setup and the manuscript. \end{acks}

+\begin{funding} This work was supported in part by the NSF Award \#2143601, \#2037101, and \#2132519, Sloan Fellowship, Toyota Research Institute, and Samsung.
 We would like to thank Google and TRI for the UR5 robot hardware.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the sponsors.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the sponsors. \end{funding}